F-Ramos-B/gscript/README.md

 *script startup()
 ```

+I've added a sample startup.txt file as an example that uses some of the functions this framework provides.

 # Disclaimer

 This project is has no involvement or support from Choice of Games LLC and is entirely personal.
 I may at any time decide to stop supporting this project and will not be held accountable if it screws up something on your game or if a ChoiceScript update breaks something.